Wrinkling and Haefliger structures: Wrinkling into etale space

 \section{Wrinkling into \'etale space}

 In this section we prove our statements about wrinkled solutions of partial differential relations.
-We give two proofs of the existence $h$-principle of Theorem \ref{thm:wrinklingEtale}.
-It is first proven in Section \ref{ssec:shortProof}, using results from \cite{PT1}.
-Then we give an alternative self-contained argument in Sections \ref{ssec:wrinklingCube} and \ref{sec:ProofWrinklingEtale}.
-We do this to emphasise the point that the argument is elementary.
-The parametric counterpart Theorem \ref{thm:wrinklingEtaleParametric} is tackled in Section \ref{sec:ProofWrinklingEtaleParametric}.

-After that we cover some of the consequences of Theorem~\ref{thm:wrinklingEtale}.
-In Section~\ref{sec:proofConnectivityEtale} we address the proof of Proposition~\ref{prop:connectivityEtale}, which deals with the connectivity of \'etale space.
-In Subsection \ref{ssec:folded} we recover the $h$-principle for folded symplectic of Cannas da Silva.
-In Subsection \ref{ssec:horizontal} we recover a result about horizontal homotopy groups in jet spaces.
+We prove the existence h-principle of \cref{thm:wrinklingEtale} locally in \cref{ssec:wrinklingCube} and globally in \cref{sec:ProofWrinklingEtale} (including their respective relative and parametric versions).